-Summer can be considered a time to lighten up; reduced work, more vacations.
-Ideally, your stress levels lessen and you enjoy more time out of doors and under the sun.
+Summer can be considered a time for a change of pace, change of appearance and change of scenery.
+Ideally, your stress levels lessen, the changes are reflected in your visual aspect, state of mind and emotional well-being and you enjoy more time out of doors with nature and under the sun.

-This change of season necessitates a lighter wardrobe, for both clothing and accessories.
+This change of season and change of circumstances necessitates a lighter wardrobe.

 What Are Summer Colors?

 Summer color trends change yearly.
-A search result will yield a variety of opinions ranging from yellow to blues and purples.
+A search result will yield a variety of opinions ranging from yellow to blues to purples.

 - Orange Red

 - Lilac Pink